monsoonmaelstrom/book2/book2.md

 He doesn’t push me for details and instead lets the silence settle between us, which I appreciate.
 With the fog surrounding us, it’s easy to forget about the rest of the world.
 It’s a shame it can’t last.

-“I thought about it,” Liam tells me.
+“I thought about it,” Liam tells me eventually.

 “Yeah?”